 HubSpot’s mission is to help millions of organizations grow better.
 That means helping our customers engage and delight their customers by building trust and establishing lasting relationships.

-Enabling our customers to have more open conversations with their customers is a great way to do that, but scaling those personal one-to-one engagements can be hard.
+Enabling our customers to have more open conversations with their customers is a great way to do that, but scaling those personal, one-to-one engagements can be hard.

-Your one source of truth that will put an end to siloed communication channels, reduce work for your team, improve response times, and create more opportunities to turn customers into vocal promoters of your brand.
+Conversations is a shared inbox for customer conversations that features live chat, Facebook Messenger integration, an easy-to-use chatbot builder, and more.
+Reduce work for your team, improve response times, and create more opportunities to turn customers into vocal promoters of your brand.